Wednesday, April 23, 2008

 If you could have only 1 last meal, what would you want on the menu?

-Burnt marshmallows, popcorn, coffee ice cream milk shake, caramel macarons from Laduree, a bacon sandwich and an apple.
+Burnt marshmallows, popcorn, coffee ice cream milk shake, caramel macarons from Paris, a bacon sandwich and an apple.

 Pet peeve?
 People rustling candy wrappers at the movies